hafsaafzal6314/sql_data_analysis/README.md

 ## Objective

-The main objective of this project is to understand how SQL can be used to work with structured data and perform useful data analysis.
+The objective of this project is to understand how SQL can be used to work with structured data and perform data analysis.

 ## Dataset